wanhuz/kome/README.md

 There are additional parameter such as selecting different subtitle track from source video, selecting external subtitle file, etc.

-For more options, see 'kome.py -help'
+For more options, see `kome.py -help`

 Use case
 -----